 Environmental Benefits

 The project areas face rampant ecosystem and environmental degradation, soil loss, siltation of rivers, erosion of riverbanks and reduction in biodiversity, which contribute to low resilience to climate change.
-The proposed project is expected to have positive environmental impacts as it supports catchment and water protection practices, including catchment planning and soil conservation measures (e.g. reforestation).
+The proposed project is expected to have positive environmental impacts as it supports catchment and water resource protection practices, including catchment planning and soil conservation measures (e.g. reforestation).
 All these factors are essential to enhance the resilience of ecosystems and ensure long-term and sustainable water availability and security.

 The proposed environmental protection and conservation activities will also help to improve the natural-resource base of the communities living in the three catchments.
 The wetland ecological systems of Atari, Tokwe and Aswa catchments will be improved and protected through various interventions as will be outlined in the developed wetland-specific restoration plans.
 Degraded and deforested areas within the three catchments including affected buffer zones and degraded riverbanks shall be reforested/restored.
 Floods and landslides across landscapes will be controlled through community training on appropriate / modern farming practices besides implementation of corrective bio-physical measures thereby strengthening resilience of agricultural landscapes.